 7 FAM 374.7-1 Declared Incompetent by Court

 b.
-A U.S. citizen who has been legally declared incompetent by a U.S. or foreign court should not be asked to execute the Form DS-3072 or a Privacy Act waiver (see 7 FAM 060).
+A U.S. citizen who has been legally declared incompetent by a U.S. or foreign court should not be asked to execute the Form DS-3072 or a Privacy Act written consent form (see 7 FAM 060).

 c.
 The post and CA/OCS/ACS will attempt to identify a guardian, family member, friend, employer, insurance company or other party prepared to pay the costs of repatriation or to execute the Form DS-3072 on behalf of the individual, if the individual is unable to pay any or all of the costs of repatriation in advance.

 d.
 If such a person cannot be identified, the consular officer will explain in Part 3 of Form DS-3072 the absence of an applicant’s signature in line 92, and the consular officer will only sign Part 4 of the form.

 e.
 7 FAM 396.4 provides guidance regarding resettlement issues regarding mentally ill citizens.